aws-samples/amazon-comprehend-examples/README.md

 2. Install python3

 ## Documentation
-To provide our customers a seamless integration between SageMaker GroundTruth and Comprehend's CreateEntityRecognizer API, this package contains a shell script (convertGroundtruthToComprehendERFormat.sh) that converts the output of SageMaker GroundTruth NER labeling job to a format which is compatible with Comprehend's EntityRecognizer API.
+To provide our customers a seamless integration between SageMaker GroundTruth and Comprehend's Custom API's, this package contains the following: 1) a shell script (convertGroundtruthToComprehendERFormat.sh) that converts the output of SageMaker GroundTruth NER labeling job to a format which is compatible with Comprehend's EntityRecognizer API.
+2) a shell script (convertGroundtruthToComprehendCLRFormat.sh) that converts the output of SageMaker GroundTruth MultiClass and MultiLabel labeling job to a format which is compatible with Comprehend's DocumentClassifier API.

+### EntityRecognizer
 The script takes the following 3 inputs from the customer:
 - S3Uri of the bucket where the output.manifest file (SageMaker Groundtruth labeling job output) is stored
 - S3Uri of the bucket where the customer expects the dataset.csv (Comprehend's CreateEntityRecognizer API input) to be stored